rezonance-india/engine-api/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-rezonance is a music streaming application which fetches music from free sources available on the internet.
-It is completly free and open-source.
+rezonance is a music streaming application that fetches music from free sources available on the internet.
+It is completely free and open-source.

 These are the features that we currently provide.
 <br/>